-The next product to consider as the best gas grill under 300 dollar is the Dyna-Glo Black & Stainless Grill.
+The next product to consider as your next purchase is the Dyna-Glo Black & Stainless Grill.
 This specific grill is designed to be able to be fit in a relatively small space.
 It’s part of Dyna-Glo’s “Smart Space” series of grills; but fortunately, it doesn’t sacrifice grill space for a thinner form factor as this grill still has 547 square inches of total cooking space, from which 350 square inches are primary cooking space and 197 square inches are secondary cooking area.

 The grill is relatively basic; it only has two burners, but for many grillers, this is ample room to cook up some meat or veggies.
 The burners are very easy to ignite; Dyna-Glo uses a push-button ignition system that is electronic and reliable.

 Additionally, the grill also has a fairly high-quality level of heating power.
 When you click the electric ignition, the 2 burners get up to 30,000 total BTU of steady power.
 This heating energy is provided by way of two P-shaped burners that are enamel-protected.

 We were pleased to find out that this grill maintained a fairly even heating so that food cooked thoroughly without overcooking.